 How will I know how much financial aid I'm getting?

 If a student is eligible for financial aid, he/she will receive a Financial Aid Award Letter.
 This letter tells: type(s) of award(s) student will receive; amount(s) per semester; terms and conditions to meet while receiving aid.
-The award letter must be signed and returned to the Financial Aid Office once it is received in order to activate the aid offered.
-Students may also check their WebAdvisor account - financial aid can be viewed and updated automatically there.
+Students may also check their WebAdvisor account to view aid and accept student loans if desired.

 How long before I know about my financial aid status?

 It will take 7-14 business days for the Financial aid office to receive information from the Free Application for Federal Student Aid (FAFSA).
 You will be notified by mail of the next step to take in order to process your financial aid.
 It can take 6-8 weeks to complete the entire process.